arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

  1. Provision Azure through Visual Studio
  1. Work with the new Web Essentials Features, Image Sprites and AngularJS
- 1. Create Azure Webjobs
+ 1. Create Azure WebJobs
- 1. Backup, Scale and control site traffic using Traffic Manager
+ 1. Backup, scale and control site traffic using Traffic Manager

 <a name="Technologies" />
 ### Key Technologies ###